 Who can review your article?

-Articles are sent to reviewers who have expertise in the field of the study.
-These might be the world’s leading experts on a topic, or they could be scholars whose work you quote, and (let’s be honest) sometimes they are graduate students or research assistants doing the work of more senior academics.
 In most cases, however, peer-reviewers are academics who are knowledgeable about the field, but do not have expert knowledge in all aspects of the paper.
 What this means is that feedback from peer reviewers is different from the kind of feedback you can expect from a thesis supervisor, with whom you are likely to inhabit the same disciplinary subfield, and who is likely to be much more knowledgeable than you are.
 It is very important to keep this in mind when writing your article, so that you can frame your study in the broad discourse of the field, and anchor it appropriately to reference points that make sense to likely reviewers.

-People who work in the same university or the same research project as you do will most likely be excluded from the pool of potential reviewers, so as to prevent any suspicion of bias.
-People who have already read your manuscript or are well acquainted with your work are also likely to be excluded on ethical grounds, and it is your responsibility to let the editor know about any such cases.
+The editor is likely to exclude from the pool of potential reviewers anyone who works in the same university or the same research project as you do.
+This ensures that there should be no suspicion of bias.
+People who have already read your manuscript or are familiar with your work are also unsuitable for reviewers, for similar ethical reasons.
+It is your responsibility to let the editor know about any such cases.

 If you have reason to believe that specific individuals might be unfair reviewers, you can ask the editor not to consider them.
-This is more frequently an issue in the sciences and medical research, where publishing is more competitive, but if you have legitimate reason to doubt the impartiality of specific reviewers, you need to share these concerns with the editor in the cover letter when you submit.
+This is more frequently an issue in the sciences and medical research, where publishing is more competitive, but if you have legitimate reason to doubt the impartiality of some potential reviewers, you need to share these concerns with the editor in the cover letter when you submit.
 That said, the editor may decide to overrule your concerns.

-The process of peer review
+The peer review process

-Embed from Getty ImagesA reviewer will typically receive an invitation to review your article, which will include your title and abstract (but, normally, not your name).
+A reviewer will typically receive an invitation to review your article, which will include your title and abstract (but, normally, not your name).
 An established, research-active academic might receive several such invitations every month, and will only agree to review the ones that are most promising, based on their initial reading of the abstract.
-This is why it is very important that you use the abstract to state very explicitly what is original and noteworthy about your study, rather than assume that your research ‘will speak for itself’, and that everything will become clear once the entire paper is read.
+This is why it is very important that you use the abstract to state very explicitly what is original and noteworthy about your study, rather than assume that your research ‘will speak for itself’, and that everything will become clear once the editor reads the entire paper.
 Unclear, hastily-written abstracts are quite difficult to place with reviewers, and the process of finding qualified readers could take weeks.
 The LSE Impact Blog has good advice on writing effective abstracts.

 What do reviewers look for?